SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 ## Three practices of the eightfold path

+There are various ways of expressing the eighfold path.
+I'm most familiar with this version:

+- Ethics
+    - Right Speech
+    - Action
+    - Livelihood
+- Meditation
+    - Effort
+    - Mindfulness
+    - Concentration
+- Wisdom
+    - View
+    - Intention

+Another version is:

+- Mindfulness
+- Collectedness
+- Perspective
+- Imagination
+- Application
+- Survival
+- Work
+- Voice

+The three parts/folds we're going to focus on here are:

 - view, as part of wisdom
 - livelihood, as part of ethics
 - mindfulness, as part of discipline or meditation

+For view we'll discuss seeing things more clearly, more truthfully, more dispassionately.
+For livelihood, we'll discuss ethical work, moral work, and work that creates happiness or reduces suffering.
+For mindfulness we'll discuss becoming better at noticing, being able to slow down and pay more attention.

 ## Some thematic links to Stephen Batchelor’s ten theses of secular dharma